learn-co-curriculum/dsc-type-1-and-2-error/README.md

 ## Introduction

-In hypothesis testing, you are performing statistic tests to determine whether you believe a statement to be true or false.
+In hypothesis testing, you are performing statistical tests to determine whether you believe a statement to be true or false.
 This initial statement you are testing is called the **null hypothesis**.
 One common example of this is whether you believe two populations to be statistically different from one another.
-For example, you might be interested in testing if a new website layout is more effective at getting customers to make a purchase. in order to determine if the new layout was indeed effective, you would compare statistics, such as the average number of purchases in a given day, before and after the change.
+For example, you might be interested in testing if a new website layout is more effective at getting customers to make a purchase.
+In order to determine if the new layout was indeed effective, you would compare statistics, such as the average number of purchases in a given day, before and after the change.

 There are times, however, when researchers reject the null hypothesis when they should have not rejected it.
 The opposite might happen as well, where you might fail to reject the null hypothesis when it should have been rejected.
-Data Scientists refer to these errors as Type 1 and Type 2 errors respectively, and you will soon dive into each one in more detail.
+Data Scientists refer to these errors as Type 1 and Type 2 errors, respectively.
+You will soon dive into each one in more detail.

 ## Objectives

 You will be able to:

-* Explain why alpha = 0.05 is chosen as the cut off point for rejecting Null hypothesis in most scientific experiments
+* Explain why alpha = 0.05 is chosen as the cut-off point for rejecting the Null hypothesis in most scientific experiments
 * Simulate Type I and Type II errors with alpha control to observe the output of an experiment
-* Describe and differentiate between TYPE I and TYPE II errors
+* Describe and differentiate between Type I and Type II errors
 * Understand alpha and beta for representing false positive and false negative values

 ## Alpha and Type 1 Errors